btmorr/ideal-spork/README.md

 # ideal-spork
-A toy, starting with Spark Streaming + Kafka (the repo name was randomly generated)
+A toy, starting with Spark Streaming + Kafka (the repo name was randomly generated).
+Currently, either the bundled Kafka producer terminal, or the Producer application will emit a series of messages, which are transmitted over Kafka, picked up by the Consumer, written to Cassandra, and said out loud (if you're on a Mac) with the `say` command. :p

 Intial start based on info gleaned from: